antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 $ tsup src/index.ts --format cjs,esm
 ```

-Two files `dist/index.js` and `dist/index.mjs` will be generate with it and you are good to go.
+Two files `dist/index.js` and `dist/index.mjs` will be generated with it and you are good to go.
 Powered by [`esbuild`](https://github.com/evanw/esbuild), `tsup` is not only super easy to use but also incredible fast.
 I highly recommend to give it a try.

 Here is my go-to template of `package.json` using `tsup`: